coderofsalvation/build.sh/README.md

 * java*script* a *scripting* language.<br>

 > Doesn't make any sense?
-Then consider wikipedia's explanation: _"A scripting language .... without the need for the user to have intimate knowledge of the inner workings of the application or to rebuild it after each tweak"_
+Try understanding wikipedia's explanation: _"A scripting language .... without the need for the user to have intimate knowledge of the inner workings of the application or to rebuild it after each tweak"_